GSA/site-scanning-documentation/pages/scan_steps.md

 This is a description of the step-by-step technical process by which we 'scan' each Target URL.
+For information on the process of building the Target URL list, go [here](https://github.com/GSA/federal-website-index/blob/main/process/index-creation.md).

 * Order of scans
   * For each scan, order of operations